Stefan-Knapik/ME495_Artificial_Life_Repo/README.md

 <img src="https://user-images.githubusercontent.com/101603342/222029673-3fe8d92c-287e-42f3-91f3-f10a14b3ce61.png" width="600" />

 ## Run the code (Windows)

+Ensure all of the files from this repository are present in your working directory (e.g., by cloning this repository or downloading it as a ZIP file).

 Run __search.py__ to use a parallel hill climber to genetically optimize robots for locomotion in the negative x-direction.

 - Simulation parameters, including maximum joint forces and angles, can be set in __constants.py__